DrehanM/PintOperatingSystem/doc/project1.md

 # Task 3: File Operation Syscalls

   All file operation syscalls are handled by the syscall_handler function in syscall.c.
 Thus, to know if a user is calling a  file operation, we will check if args[0] is equal to any of the following: {SYS_CREATE, SYS_REMOVE, SYS_OPEN, SYS_FILESIZE, SYS_READ, SYS_WRITE, SYS_SEEK, SYS_TELL, SYS_CLOSE}.
 Once we identify which file operation a user is calling we will call the file_operation_handler function (define below) which handles synchronization and executes the desired file operation.
 This function will then use Pintos file system to perform the requested operation.
-  To synchronize the file sytem operations we will use a global lock or semaphore with an initial value of 1.
-Before executing the file operation, we will call semaphore.down() inside the file_operation_handler to attempt to decrement the integer.
+  To synchronize the file sytem operations we will use a global lock with.
+Before executing the file operation, we will call lock_acquire() on the lock inside the file_operation_handler.
 If succesful, we will execute the file operation.
-Otherwise, the thread will block until the value is positive, and then unblock and decrememt the value.
+Otherwise, the thread will block until the lock has been released by the holder with lock_release().
 This ensures that no file system functions are called concurrently.
   To ensure that the executable file of a running process is not modified we will make use of file_deny_write().
 More specifically, immediately after the executable file is opened in the load function in process.c, we will call file_deny_write() on that file to disable write access.
 After the file is loaded, the load function calls file_close() which enables write access again on the file.
 Once this file is loaded into memory, it is impossible to write to it since it is in a restricted section of memory (Code).

 ## Data Structures and Functions